 He looks so handsome!
 It's the kind of picture I like.
 It makes you think of pleasant places and companionship, almost gets me teary.
 I wouldn't change any of the picture.
 I'll look forward to getting it in the email thanks so much.

-The sketch arrived in the mail today and it looks great.
+The drawing arrived in the mail today and it looks great.
 I'll be anxious to see it framed & I'll send you a photo when it's done thanks again.
-I'm thinking K-dog will have his picture hung next to a mounted duck hanging on a wall. pretty much every day, at some point, he goes over & jumps up & down woofing at the duck, like he figures it needs to get retrieved again, I guess.
+I'm thinking K-dog will have his picture hung next to a mounted duck hanging on a wall.
+Pretty much every day, at some point, he goes over & jumps up & down woofing at the duck, like he figures it needs to get retrieved again, I guess.

 I had the drawing framed already.
 The photo is not likely the best looking because I kept getting reflections.
 The frame is a blue/grey speckled sort of barn board looking color.
 2nd photo is where I hung the sketch, next to a mounted duck & old calls.
 If you're interested - the mounted duck was done by a guy locally.
 He does very high quality taxidermy, he was commissioned by the US Dept. of Fish & Wildlife to do some work & also did some to go to the Simthsonian.
 So I figure K-Dog's picture was deserving of some good company.

 If hope that you have enjoyed reading about the commission of Kirby and viewing the photos of the portrait framed.
 If you are interested in commissioning a portrait, please email me at any time from my contact page.